Qovery/documentation/website/docs/using-qovery/interface/cli.md

 <Alert type="warning">

-When you type a command, the CLI is aware of your current [project][docs.main-concepts.project], [application][docs.main-concepts.application] and [environment][docs.main-concepts.environment].
+When you type a command, the CLI is aware of your current [organization][docs.using-qovery.configuration.organization], [project][docs.using-qovery.configuration.project], [application][docs.using-qovery.configuration.application] and [environment][docs.using-qovery.configuration.environment].
 Which is very convenient!

 </Alert>